 CATTS first set up as a mobile service only.
 Traveling to therapy services can be stressful, especially for parents with children with special needs, and it can be very difficult to balance all the other activities of siblings with therapy appointments.
 Joe and Marijke set up Closer-to-Home therapy venues in different parts of the country, based on the need of families, clients and parent support groups in the areas.

 A clinic was set up in 2012 in Bluebell, Dublin, as a base for some of the therapists, but CATTS still continue mainly as a mobile Closer-to-Home service.
 Therapy is more than what happens in a clinic space – it is essential that learned skills are also used at home and other settings.
-Home or Residence and school visits have always been important part of the team’s services and the team tries their utmost to accommodate home and school visits.

 Very often, our clients need long term therapy, which means it needs to be affordable.
 CATTS has been working with parent support groups and other services to aim to provide the best quality, affordable service.
 The main goal is to provide a consistent, sustainable service for all.